GSStnb/docs/ref/fundamentals.rst

     - Using the mouse:

         - [Left Button] click on one or more entities to select or deselect.
-        - Click [Left Button] and "Select Window" (selection box):
+        - Use the "Select Window" (selection box):

-            - Dragging left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
+            - Click [Left Button] and drag the selection window left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
+Click the [Left Button] again to complete the selection.
-            - Dragging right to left while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)
+            - Click [Left Button] and drag the selection window right to left while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box).
+Click the [Left Button] again to complete the selection.

     - From the command line: